kreier/quartz/content/Travel/2025/2025-10-24 Hanoi and Hà Giang.md

 ## 11-02 The long journey to Lũng Cú 496.8 km
 In the morning I can finally meet with Markus at a Cafe.
 We're both in Vietnam since 2016, but never actually met.
 With the exeption of a coincidence in Quy Nhon in August 2025.
 Hanoi and Saigon are far away and we have limited time to visit each others cities.

 Minh's family is still in Hanoi, but leaving for Nha Trang from the airport at 2:00 PM.
 With a better helmet I pick her up at her sisters house, and we start the journey to Hà Giang.
+With leaving 2:00 pm from the airport we might be in Lũng Cú at 11:00 pm, if there are no stops, good streets etc. Well, it will take significantly longer, but we'll make it safe.

 One hour in hour journey and out of Hà Nội the rain finally stops.
 It get's dark at 5:30, and we continue until 9:00 PM.
 Some 150 kilometers are still to go to and continue to

 Should we stop for a little Pho or Com?
 No, we continue into the mountains.
 Refill the gasoline one last time, since the stations will close at 10:00 PM and we still have a long way to go.